-Recovering from a pedestrian accident takes time and energy that you can’t afford to spend dealing with insurance companies and their tactics to reduce the amount of financial compensation they need to pay you.
-Days, weeks, and months after your Austin pedestrian accident, you need to focus on your health and your recovery.
+Recovering from a pedestrian accident takes time and energy that you can’t afford to spend dealing with insurers and their tactics to reduce the amount of financial compensation they need to pay you.
+Days, weeks, and months after your accident, you need to focus on your health and your recovery.

 Being struck by a motorist is a traumatic experience, and you need to understand that you suffer from physical injuries as well as emotional injuries.
 If you were struck by a motorist near your home or place of work, then this will make it more difficult for you to recover from the memory of your traumatic experience.

 You should spend your time healing from your injuries and not navigating a complex personal injury claim by yourself.
-Insurance companies will do anything to stop you from obtaining the financial compensation you deserve.
+Insurers will do anything to stop you from obtaining the settlement you deserve.
 Also, more than one person may be responsible for your injuries, but it will likely be difficult for you to conduct a thorough investigation by yourself.

 You do not need to suffer alone or try to research every statute and case to determine how you can build a personal injury against a large insurance company.
 As you heal from your injuries, we will be able to conduct an exhaustive case review.

-After our case review, we will strategize and implement a plan tailored to the specific facts and circumstances associated with your pedestrian accident lawyer case.
+After our case review, we will strategize and implement a plan tailored to the specific facts and circumstances associated with your pedestrian accident attorney case.

 Do not be afraid to stand up for yourself and fight against large insurance companies.
 Your physical health and mental health are valuable to you, and you should not have to also suffer financially because you were denied a claim or the insurance is trying to wait until the statute of limitations passes, and you lose your right to assert your personal injury claim.

-Call an Austin pedestrian accident lawyer today and let us help you recover the financial compensation you deserve.
+Call a pedestrian injury lawyer in Austin today and let us help you recover the financial compensation you deserve.
 You have legal rights, and you should not hesitate to defend them in a court of law with adequate legal representation.
 Our attorneys are standing by to help you whenever you want to discuss the facts of your case and the financial compensation you may be entitled to receive.
-Call us today at (361) 400-2036 or contact us online to schedule your free case evaluation.
+Call us today at 512-883-5171 or contact us online to schedule your free case evaluation.